xStarbound/xStarbound/README.md

 ### ❌ Not compatible

-The following mods are _NOT_ compatible with xStarbound:
+The following mods are _NOT_ compatible with xStarbound, even with xSBCompat:

-- [All Items are Stackable!](https://steamcommunity.com/sharedfiles/filedetails/?id=3370469697) — not compatible with xStarbound after a recent mod update.
-Ask about a compatibility patch.
 - [AR's Shader Pack v1.0](https://steamcommunity.com/sharedfiles/filedetails/?id=3487232242) — modular shader support is OpenStarbound-only.
-- [Automatically Scan Objects!](https://steamcommunity.com/sharedfiles/filedetails/?id=3545869822) — currently not compatible with xStarbound.
-Ask about a compatibility patch.
-- [Betabound!](https://steamcommunity.com/workshop/filedetails/?id=2010607826) — not compatible with xStarbound's Lua sandbox.
-Ask about a compatibility patch.
-- [Beta Hotbar!](https://steamcommunity.com/sharedfiles/filedetails/?id=3472065640) — not compatible with xStarbound's Lua sandbox.
-Ask about a compatibility patch.
+- [Beta Hotbar!](https://steamcommunity.com/sharedfiles/filedetails/?id=3472065640) — not compatible with xStarbound's Lua sandbox. xSBCompat support may be added in the future.
-- [boner guy](https://steamcommunity.com/sharedfiles/filedetails/?id=2992238651) — would work if it didn't have an explicit StarExtensions check.
 - [Bottinator22's](https://steamcommunity.com/sharedfiles/filedetails/?id=3431152501) [shader](https://steamcommunity.com/sharedfiles/filedetails/?id=3431151263) [mods](https://steamcommunity.com/sharedfiles/filedetails/?id=3431151049) — modular shader support is OpenStarbound-only.
 - [Bott's Shaders - Disabled by Default](https://steamcommunity.com/sharedfiles/filedetails/?id=3468244512) — the mods it depends on are OpenStarbound-only, obviously.
-- [Cheap as Dirt](https://steamcommunity.com/sharedfiles/filedetails/?id=3302756487) — not compatible with xStarbound for stupid reasons.
-No compatibility patch is planned.
 - [Classic Quickbar](https://steamcommunity.com/sharedfiles/filedetails/?id=2957136802) ([GitHub](https://github.com/bongus-jive/classic-quickbar)) — not compatible with xStarbound's Lua sandbox.
 Use [Quickbar Mini](https://steamcommunity.com/sharedfiles/filedetails/?id=1088459034) instead.
 - [Cumulative Dynamic Lights](https://steamcommunity.com/sharedfiles/filedetails/?id=3444407977) — not compatible because it depends on OpenStarbound's lighting system changes.
 Won't do much on xStarbound.
 - [DigitalCrafting Support Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3519204938) — This mod depends on [DigitalCrafting](https://steamcommunity.com/workshop/filedetails/?id=2919830263), which itself depends on Digital Storage (see below), and is therefore incompatible with xStarbound for that reason.
 - [Digital Storage](https://steamcommunity.com/sharedfiles/filedetails/?id=946227505) — the server-side scripts are not compatible with xStarbound's Lua sandbox.
-- [Dynamic Proximity Chat](https://steamcommunity.com/sharedfiles/filedetails/?id=3450266347) ([GitHub](https://github.com/cptsalt/Dynamic-Proximity-Chat)) — no longer compatible with xStarbound for stupid reasons.
-Use [FezzedOne's fork](https://github.com/FezzedOne/xDPC) instead; note that the fork isn't fully network-compatible with the main mod.
+Not covered by xSBscripts due to very gnarly code.
-- [Futara's Dragon Race](https://steamcommunity.com/sharedfiles/filedetails/?id=1958993491) — has various incompatibilities with xStarbound, including its usage of unintended humanoid rendering behaviour.
+- [Futara's Dragon Race](https://steamcommunity.com/sharedfiles/filedetails/?id=1958993491) — uses unintended humanoid rendering behaviour that is not yet internally supported by xStarbound, so your dragons will often be invisible!
+As such, listed as «not compatible».
 - [Harder Core Mode](https://steamcommunity.com/sharedfiles/filedetails/?id=3527438945) — not compatible with xStarbound's Lua sandbox.
-Ask about a potential compatibility patch.
+Ask about xSBCompat support.
-- [Hunger Fighting Chairs](https://steamcommunity.com/sharedfiles/filedetails/?id=3546473893) — now incompatible with xStarbound due to an OpenStarbound dependency check.
-Ask about a potential compatibility patch.
 - [inventory scrambler](https://steamcommunity.com/sharedfiles/filedetails/?id=3538536096) ([GitHub](https://github.com/bongus-jive/inventory-scrambler)) — not compatible with xStarbound's Lua sandbox.
-Ask about a potential compatibility patch, but seriously, why would you want to scramble your inventory?
+Ask about xSBCompat support, but seriously, why would you want to scramble your inventory?
-- [Is this Printable?](https://steamcommunity.com/sharedfiles/filedetails/?id=3507216031) — not compatible with xStarbound.
-Ask about a compatibility patch.
 - [Light Limiter](https://steamcommunity.com/sharedfiles/filedetails/?id=3470727854) — neither compatible with nor necessary on xStarbound.
-- [Limited Lives](https://steamcommunity.com/sharedfiles/filedetails/?id=3222951645) — no longer compatible with xStarbound for stupid reasons.
-No compatibility patch is planned.
-- [NamjeShipwright](https://github.com/namje0/namje_shipwright) — now uses an OpenStarbound callback not currently present in xStarbound.
+- [NamjeShipwright](https://github.com/namje0/namje_shipwright) — uses an OpenStarbound callback not currently present in xStarbound.
+Even after that callback gets added, don't expect support from the author.
 - [OpenStarbound Revert](https://steamcommunity.com/sharedfiles/filedetails/?id=3509533339) — not compatible with xStarbound for obvious reasons.
 No compatibility patch is planned.
 Why do you need this on xStarbound anyway?
 - [Psychedelic Shader](https://steamcommunity.com/sharedfiles/filedetails/?id=3573193020) — modular shader support is OpenStarbound-only.
 - [Raptor's Metroid Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=3541573028) — certain scripting functionality required by this mod is not currently present in xStarbound; this may change in the future.
 - [Remote Module](https://steamcommunity.com/sharedfiles/filedetails/?id=2943917766) — won't work and is likely to log script errors.
-- [Ship Pet Swapper](https://steamcommunity.com/sharedfiles/filedetails/?id=3474107812) — not compatible with xStarbound after a recent mod update.
-Ask about a compatibility patch.
-- [Stardust Core](https://steamcommunity.com/sharedfiles/filedetails/?id=764887546) and [Stardust Core Lite](https://steamcommunity.com/sharedfiles/filedetails/?id=2512589532) ([GitHub](https://github.com/zetaPRIME/sb.StardustSuite)) — these mods' scripts are not compatible with xStarbound's Lua sandbox.
+- [Stardust Core](https://steamcommunity.com/sharedfiles/filedetails/?id=764887546) and [Stardust Core Lite](https://steamcommunity.com/sharedfiles/filedetails/?id=2512589532) ([GitHub](https://github.com/zetaPRIME/sb.StardustSuite)) — these mods' scripts are not compatible with xStarbound's Lua sandbox, and xSBCompat support is _not_ planned.
 Use [Quickbar Mini](https://steamcommunity.com/sharedfiles/filedetails/?id=1088459034) instead.
 - [Stardust Suite](https://github.com/zetaPRIME/sb.StardustSuite) ([GitHub](https://github.com/zetaPRIME/sb.StardustSuite)) — Ditto.
 - [StarExtensions](https://github.com/StarExtensions/StarExtensions) — won't load on xClient and may cause crashes!
 However, xServer fully supports the server-side part of SE's «overground» tile placement feature.
 - [Text to Speech Droids](https://steamcommunity.com/sharedfiles/filedetails/?id=2933125939) — won't do anything.
-- [Universal Instant Crafting for All Mods](https://steamcommunity.com/sharedfiles/filedetails/?id=3251274439) — no longer compatible with xStarbound for stupid reasons.
-No compatibility patch is planned.
-- [Unlimited Food Stacking](https://steamcommunity.com/sharedfiles/filedetails/?id=3301942276) — not compatible with xStarbound after a recent mod update.
-Ask about a compatibility patch.
-- [ZB SAIL: Standalone](https://steamcommunity.com/sharedfiles/filedetails/?id=3336389472) — not compatible with xStarbound for stupid reasons.
-No compatibility patch is planned.
 - [Zoom Keybinds](https://steamcommunity.com/sharedfiles/filedetails/?id=2916058850) — will log script errors (xStarbound has differently named callbacks) and is redundant anyway because xStarbound already fully supports this feature.
 - Mods that patch in StarExtensions «body dynamics» support for other mods.
 These won't do anything.